niva-kanju/Build-the-basics-Shecoders/Day9.md

 ## Task

-Girls, i think that you are now clear with the concept of looping..So let us try to do some program using loops.
+Girls, i think that you are now clear with concept of coding..So let us try to do some program using loops.

 1. Print fibnocci series

 INPUT: